c2997108/lastwasm/doc/lastdb.rst

 -x  Just count sequences and letters.
 This is much faster.
 Letter
     counting is never case-sensitive.

+-D  Read pre-existing lastdb files, and print all the sequences in them.

 -v  Be verbose: write messages about what lastdb is doing.

 -V, --version